 Plant-derived protein tends to be high in vitamins, minerals, fiber, antioxidants and other compounds we need to stay healthy.
 Some forms contain significant amounts of healthy fats, too.
 Beans, nuts, seeds and whole grains are all plant proteins that pack a nutritional punch.

-Additional research has found that plant-based diets may lower blood pressure, cholesterol levels and body mass index, and even reduce the risk of stroke and heart attacks.
+Additional research4 has found that plant-based diets may lower blood pressure, cholesterol levels and body mass index, and even reduce the risk of stroke and heart attacks.
 In patients with Type 2 diabetes, a plant-based diet has been found to help control blood sugar levels.
-Additional research has shown that a more plant-based diet may lower the risk of developing diabetes as well.
+Additional research has shown that a more plant-based diet may lower the risk of developing diabetes5 as well.

 Ninety-five percent of farm animals in the U.S. are raised on factory farms, according to the ASPCA.
 These depressing, polluted industrial farms, designed to meet the demand meat and other animal products, have led to an untold amount of animal cruelty and suffering.

 While an increasing number of meat and dairy companies are working to improve conditions for their animals, not much legislation is in place to keep animals safe.
 In fact, there are no federal laws to protect animals on farms, and even states that have anti-cruelty laws rarely enforce them.